 A recent University of British Columbia study done by Dr. Neal D. Barnard found a strong correlation between eating animal products and infertility.
 Evidence from the study suggests that women who eliminate animal products (meat & dairy) from their diets may improve their overall ability to conceive a child.
 Barnard's study showed that vegan women ovulated normally more than 95% of the time, because the elimination of animal products from the diet stabilizes hormone levels.
-Furthermore, adhering to a high-fiber vegan diet helps the body expel excess estrogen.
+Furthermore, adhering to a high-fiber plant-based diet helps the body expel excess estrogen.
 The study also found that a plant-based diet can help prevent polycystic ovary syndrome (PCOS), endometriosis, and even protect the ovaries because simple sugars found in lactose are toxic to the ovaries.

 Let's talk more about PCOS, as it is one of the most common causes of infertility in women.
 PCOS is a disorder in which excessive amounts of hormones are produced by the ovaries and adrenal glands.
 Common PCOS symptoms include obesity, hirsutism (growth of thick hair in areas where hair is normally minimal or absent, such as the face and breasts), and the absence of menstrual periods.
 Interestingly enough, that's exactly aligned with what the women I've worked with have mentioned have normalized (loss of weight, more regular periods, and loss of unwanted hair in unwanted places).